On decomposition thresholds for odd-length cycles and other tripartite graphs: Acknowledgements

 \section{Acknowledgements}

+Our thanks to Bertille Granet for valuable discussions, and to the anonymous referee who suggested a neater proof of Lemma~\ref{L:blowUpDecomp}.
 This research was supported by Australian Research Council grant DP240101048.
+The second author was supported by the Natural Sciences and Engineering Research Council grant RGPIN-2024-03966.
 The last author was supported by the European Research Council (ERC) under the European Union Horizon 2020 research and innovation programme (grant agreement No.\ 947978).
 The authors thank the mathematical research institute MATRIX in Australia where the discussions that led to this paper began.